verdnatura/myt/README.md

 ## Basic information

-First of all you have to initalize your workspace.
+First of all you have to initalize the workspace.

 ```text
 $ myvc init